yvelikova/axway-open-docs/content/en/docs/cass_admin/cassandra_config.md

 1. Click **Deploy** in the toolbar to deploy this configuration to the API Gateway group.
 2. Restart each API Gateway in the group.

-For details on any connection errors between API Gateway and Cassandra, see [Configure a highly available Cassandra cluster](/docs/cass_admin/cassandra_config/).

 ### Configure API Manager Cassandra client settings

 To update the Cassandra client configuration for API Manager, perform the following steps:

 1. Ensure the API Gateway and API Manager components have been installed on the gateway 1 and gateway 2 nodes.
 These can be local or remote to Cassandra installations.
 For details, see the [API Gateway Installation Guide](/bundle/APIGateway_77_InstallationGuide_allOS_en_HTML5/).
 2. Ensure an API Gateway domain, group, and instance have been created on the gateway 1 node using `managedomain`.
-For more details, see [Configure an API Gateway domain](/csh?context=102&product=prod-api-gateway-77) in the [API Gateway Administrator Guide](/bundle/APIGateway_77_AdministratorGuide_allOS_en_HTML5/).
+For more details, see [Configure an API Gateway domain](/bundle/APIGateway_77_AdministratorGuide_allOS_en_HTML5/) in the API Gateway Administrator Guide.
 3. Start the first gateway instance in the group.
 For example:

     ```